This is the manifesto of enlightened individualism.

 Walking on the moon in 1969, launching a billion-dollar company, pioneering a new social sciences field like power dynamics, or simply having a wonderful life… These are also all things that the enlightened individualist believes are within his reach.

-This mindset can be extended indefinitely, into any human endeavor, and turned antifragile.
+This mindset can be extended indefinitely, into any human endeavor.

-Of course someone can do something you can’t, but your mindset is that if you’d work hard on it, you can at least significantly reduce the gap.
+Of course someone can do something you can’t, but your mindset is that if you’d work hard on it, you can at least more or less significantly reduce the gap.

-Or you could have done that at your prime, or at least reached your personal best.
+Or you could have done that at your prime, maybe.
+Or at least reached your personal best while trying.

-That mindset allows you to admire great success from others, while also feeling on par with it.
+That mindset allows you to admire great success from others, while also feeling part with it.

 To believe that an entity or individual is more valuable than you are because of a higher rank or title they possess, or because of some external markers of success